7Eddie20/Rebuild/Basics/Operators_Expressions/README.md

 - `displacement.cpp` : program to find the displacement of an object
 - `distance.cpp` : program to find the distance travelled
 - `SI_TR.cpp` : calculates simple interest
+- `volumeCylinder.cpp` : calculates volume of a cylinder

 ## Key Learnings

 - modulus can only be performed on integers and characters.